mrzamin/top-search/engineering.md

 ### Research

-This website will be distributed with friends, family, and peers who will likely access it for the first time on mobile phones.
-Hence for this app, I specifically wanted to implement a mobile-first design.
-It was a good opportunity to practicing doing it with vanilla CSS and HTML, given that this is a backend-focused project where the UI styles are intentionally simplistic.
+This website will be distributed with friends, family, and peers, who will likely access it for the first time on mobile phones.
+Hence, I specifically wanted to implement a mobile-first design.
+It was a good opportunity to implement that with vanilla CSS and HTML, given that this is a backend-focused project where the UI styles are intentionally simplistic.
 The site does not have much reactive complexity; the values are plugged server-side into a template to serve the HTML to the client.
 I have previous experience with responsive design, but not mobile-first, so I decided to research it.
 The mobile-first approach simply means coding the website with mobile screen sizes in mind at the start.
 Media queries are used to achieve this.

 ### Componentization